Still Fresh

-Paul-Marie Barbier known as Still Fresh (born in 1993) is a French rapper from the 20th arrondissement of Paris.
-He is signed with Sony Music since 2010.
+Still Fresh (born in 1994) is a French rapper from the 20th arrondissement of Paris.
+He has been signed with Sony Music since 2010.

+Biography

-He started early encouraged by music managers and producers Xavier and Moblack.
+He started early, encouraged by music managers and producers Xavier and Moblack.
 He was featured in a number of tracks on the compilation hip hop album À la Fuck You including a collaboration with Mister You in "Sur le terrain" featuring Bilel, DI & Still Fresh.
 He released his first album in 2011 titled Mes rêves followed by Marche ou rêve in 2013.
 In 2012, he released a mixtape N.E in collaboration with S.Pri Noir.